The Score, explained

 When the Impact Score of the product is moderate, this means that the product has a moderate overall impact on the environment.

-Heavy – try to consume less.
+High – try to consume less.

 When the Impact Score of the product is Heavy, this means that the product has a high overall impact on the environment.

-Very Heavy – try to avoid.
+Very High – try to avoid.

 When the Impact Score of the product is Very Heavy, this means that the product has a very high impact on the environment.